-- 1.7 The purpose of this document is to consult on the scope of the next price control for Power NI and the approach UR plans to take to develop that price control. - 1.8 This paper consults on the main issues likely to affect the control, sets out our initial thoughts on how those issues may be addressed and welcomes stakeholder feedback on various questions and issues.
-We also present the timetable for the price control. - 1.9 Our approach to this price control will shape our consultation on a draft determination planned for June 2024.
+- 1.8 The purpose of this document is to set out our plans for the next price control for Power NI and the approach UR intends to take to develop that price control. - 1.9 Our approach to this price control will shape our consultation on a draft determination planned for August 2024.
 That future paper will include details of our proposals on Power NI's operating costs and margin as well as the scope of the control and the duration.
-These will be consulted upon prior to final decisions being made in time for the 1 April 2025. - 1.10 The document is structured as follows: - Section 2 provides detail on those sectors of the market we consider should fall within the scope of the controls; - Section 3 set our approach to key areas of the price control; - Section 4 sets out the proposed timelines for this price control; and, - Section 5 provides information on how to respond to this consultation and next steps.
+These will be consulted upon prior to final decisions being made for April 2025. - 1.10 The document is structured as follows: - Section 2 provides detail on those sectors of the market we have concluded should fall within the scope of this price control; - Section 3 set our approach to key areas of the price control; and, - Section 4 sets out the proposed timelines for this price control and next steps.